-This often involves painting a wall with a racing stripe or two, in addition to a couple of different colors.
+This often involves painting a garage wall with a racing stripe or two, in addition to a couple of different colors.
 Create a two-toned wall using a chair rail to break up your colors.
 A white rail accentuates the color above and below.

-You can also add to your retro racing theme by getting some old-school collectibles like Le Mans posters, a Porsche neon sign, or antique steering wheels that you can mount on the wall.
+You can also add to your retro racing theme by getting some old school collectibles like Le Mans posters, a Porsche neon sign, or antique steering wheels that you can mount on the wall.
 Car manufacturers typically produce some really attractive signage so try to locate one and feature it on your wall.

 When you devote wall space to a specific automotive theme, you may end up designing your whole garage in the same way.
-You can also purchase different types of floor panels or finishes to match the color scheme of your walls.
+You can also purchase different types of garage floor panels or finishes to match the color scheme of your walls.
 Create a racing flag floor to finish off the effect.

-Modern ideas for your garage wall typically involve clean lines and a minimum of accessories.
-For garage owners who want a welcoming space but don’t want to spend too much time fixing it up, then this style is just for you.
+Modern ideas for your garage wall typically involve clean lines and a minimum number of accessories.
+For garage owners who want a welcoming space but don’t want to spend too much time fixing it up, this style is just for you.

 Create a modern garage wall using some neutral-toned paint.
 Combine that with simple pre-fabricated cabinets and a steel worktop.
 Trim out your wall with a subtle accent color and you’ve got your modern garage wall.

-Remember, modern does not imply minimalism – that’s a whole different style.
+Remember, modern does not imply minimalism–that’s a whole different style.
 You can accessorize your wall, but keep it understated.
-Kitting out your garage in racing paraphernalia is not modern – it’s all about making the most out of your space to get that sleek, uncluttered, racing look.
+Kitting out your garage in racing paraphernalia is not modern–it’s all about making the most out of your space to get that sleek, uncluttered, racing look.

 If you want a modern approach to your love affair with, say, Harley Davidson, then put a couple of old-school Harley signs on the wall and call it a day.
 Paint your wall black or grey and include cabinets of a contrasting color.

-Modern garages are ideal for guys who want a functional and tidy looking space while maintaining a hip look for visitors.
+Modern garages are ideal for guys who want a functional and tidy-looking space while maintaining a hip look for visitors.

 When you think of classic cars, what do you envision?
 A Coupe de Ville or a Mercedes Gullwing?
 How about a fastback Mustang or maybe a Bel Air?
-All these cars have common features, such as smooth, distinct lines and timeless shape.
+All these cars have common features, such as smooth, distinct lines and timeless shapes.

 Much like those cars, a classical garage wall has the same features.
 Creating a classical garage starts first, though, with color.
 As far as garage walls go, classic colors will be the ones you might find on those cars.
 Whatever color you choose, make sure it is bold and memorable.